NoeliaBel/Auto-Insurance-Fraud-Detection/README.md

 - Risk of Overfitting - Solution: Performed additional techniques, such as cross-validation, increased training data, and hyperparameter tuning, to mitigate it.

 ### Conclusions 📝
+- There is a lack of key data that directly affects fraud detection.
+We missed the ability to analyze crucial features, such as the amount of fraud, which is extremely relevant for detecting car insurance fraud.
+- Despite many adjustments, the model shows slight overfitting, showing slightly lower performance on the test set compared to the training set.
+Increasing the volume and quality of data could help improve generalization and overall performance.
-- Despite these challenges, the model performs well with good detection rates.
+- Despite all challenges and limitations, the model is effective at detecting fraud.
 While there is still room for improvement, it meets the requirements and generally gives reliable results.
--

 ### Future Improvements 🔧
 - Implementation of a scoring system that classifies clients based on their risk level.
 - Development of a regression model to predict the amount of fraud by requesting additional data (e.g., fraud amount) from the client.